awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-confluence.md

 # Getting started with a Confluence data source \(Console\)<a name="getting-started-confluence"></a>

 You can use the Amazon Kendra console to get started using a Confluence instance\.
 When you use the console you specify the connection information you need to index the contents of a Confluence instance\.
-For more information, see [Using a Confluence data source](data-source-confluence.md)\.
+For more information, see [Using an Atlassian Confluence data source](data-source-confluence.md)\.

 Use the following procedure to create a basic Confluence data source using the default configuration\.
 The procedure assumes
 + You have an administrator account on the Confluence instance\.